Why wetlands are important

 - While at the zoning office or SWCD, request a Local-State-Federal Water Resource Project Notification Application Form.
 Complete this form by describing your proposed activity.

-If it is determined by the regulators that you are impacting a wetland, you will need further permits.
+If it's determined by the regulators that you are impacting a wetland, you'll need permits.
 In Minnesota, permits are provided by these regulating agencies:

-- Small wetlands may be regulated by the U.S. Army Corps of Engineers, regarding drainage or the placement of fill; although the Corps may give you an exemption from its regulations to place fill in a wetland, WCA may require replacement.
+- U.S. Army Corp of Engineers - May regulate small wetlands regarding drainage or the placement of fill.
+If the Corps gives you an exemption from its regulations to place fill in a wetland, WCA may require replacement.

-- Wetland impacts may need a water quality permit from the MN Pollution Control Agency (PCA); if a PCA permit is deemed necessary, your application will be automatically forwarded to them.
+- MN Pollution Control Agency (PCA) - May require permit for changes to wetlands that impact water quality.
+If a PCA permit is deemed necessary, your application will be automatically forwarded to them.

-- LGUs may also have water quality ordinances regulating wetlands.
+- Local government units (LGUs) may also have water quality ordinances regulating wetlands.

-- All wetlands are covered by regulation through WCA; by law, WCA delegates implementation to LGUs such as cities and counties; under WCA, if you impact a wetland, it may need to be replaced elsewhere unless it is granted an exemption.
+- All wetlands are covered by regulation through Wetland Conservation Act (WCA).
+LGUs (such as cities and counties) implement the WCA.
+Under WCA, if you impact a wetland, it may need to be replaced elsewhere unless it is granted an exemption.

 If avoidance is not possible, replacement of an impacted wetland area or paying into a "wetland bank" are two alternatives.
 Both replacement and banking programs are coordinated with your LGU.